Table of Contents

 How does the Amazon-generated review request look like

-Firstly, you can't somehow automate the "Request a Review" button.
-And if you receive a large number of orders every day, you simply don’t have enough time to manually open the order details page and press the button.
-Using 3rd party Amazon feedback services, you can automate the sending of review requests for thousands of orders in just a couple of minutes.
-Moreover, you can automatically add dissatisfied customers to the blacklist, which is impossible when using the new Amazon button.
+Firstly, if you receive a large number of orders every day, you simply don’t have enough time to manually open the order details page in Seller Central and press the button.
+However, using 3rd party Amazon feedback services, you can automate the “Request a Review” button for thousands of orders in just a minute.

-If you have a small business with only a few orders per day and you have not set up email automation yet, then the new Amazon feature is just what you need, just click a button and your customers will receive a review request.
+If you have a small business with only a few orders per day and you have not set up email automation yet, then the new Amazon feature is just what you need; just click a button, and your customers will receive a review request.